crsegerie/deep_research_citations/input_body.md

 The current balance for sharing frontier models remains uncertain; it has been clearly positive so far, but deploying increasingly powerful models could tip this balance towards unacceptable levels of risk. [^2]

 The dangers emerging from frontier AI are nascent, and the harms they pose are not yet extreme.
 That said, as we stand at the dawn of a new technological era with increasingly capable frontier AI, we are seeing signals of new dangerous capabilities.
 We must pay attention to these signals.
 Once more extreme harms start occurring, it might be too late to start thinking about standards and regulations to ensure safe model release.
-It is essential to exercise caution and discernment now.

 \</tab\>

 The d/acc philosophy requires more research, as it's not clear that the offense-defense balance is positive before open-sourcing dangerous AIs, as open-sourcing is irreversible.

-For a short review of different positions on open source, we recommend reading The Promise and Peril of Artificial Intelligence ([Titus & Russell, 2023](https://arxiv.org/abs/2308.14253)).

 \!\!\! quote  "Ajeya Cotra ([Piper, 2024](https://www.vox.com/future-perfect/2024/2/2/24058484/open-source-artificial-intelligence-ai-risk-meta-llama-2-chatgpt-openai-deepfake))"

 \<tab\>

-Most systems that are too dangerous to open source are probably too dangerous to be trained at all given the kind of practices that are common in labs today, where it’s very plausible they’ll leak, or very plausible they’ll be stolen, or very plausible if they’re [available] over an API they could cause harm.
+Most systems that are too dangerous to open source are probably too dangerous to be trained at all given the kind of practices that are common in labs today, where it’s very plausible they’ll leak, or very plausible they’ll be stolen, or very plausible if they’re available over an API they could cause harm.

 \</tab\>